Relaxation of CGT on separation and divorce explained

 Introduction to CGT on divorce and separation

-Capital Gains Tax (CGT) can arise on the sale or other disposal of an asset if the asset is sold (or in some cases, has a market value) that is higher than the original cost of the asset plus any enhancement expenditure and disposal costs.
+Capital Gains Tax (CGT) can arise on the sale or other disposal of an asset if the asset is sold (or, in some cases, has a market value) that is higher than the original cost of the asset plus any enhancement expenditure and disposal costs.
 The current rates of CGT are 10%, to the extent that any income tax basic rate band is available, and then 20%.
 Higher rates of 18% and 28% apply for certain chargeable gains on residential properties with the exception of any element that qualifies for private residence relief.

 Is CGT payable on a divorce?

-Once the capital gains tax exemption for married couples is no longer available, transfers between the couple may be deemed to take place at market value which may give rise to a liability to capital gains tax on the spouse disposing of the property, or a share in it (subject to any available exemptions such as main residence relief).
+If the capital gains tax exemption for married couples is no longer available, transfers between the couple may be deemed to take place at market value which may give rise to a liability to capital gains tax on the spouse disposing of the property, or a share in it (subject to any available exemptions such as main residence relief).

-For capital gains tax divorce, separating and divorcing couples should therefore think carefully about and plan the split of their assets as early as possible and take legal and tax advice to minimise the tax cost of their separation and leave as much value as possible to share between them.
+For capital gains tax divorce, separating and divorcing couples should, therefore think carefully about and plan the split of their assets as early as possible and take legal and tax advice to minimise the tax cost of their separation and leave as much value as possible to share between them.

 What does the relaxation of Capital Gains Tax (CGT) rules mean for separating and divorcing couples?